Terms and Conditions

-7.3 The driver maintains the discretion by which any alcohol may be carried or consumed on the Company’s vehicles.
+7.3 The driver maintains the discretion by which any alcohol may be carried on the Company’s vehicles.

 7.4 In the interest of passenger safety and comfort, it is Company Policy to discourage consumption of food on the vehicles other than on a vehicle fitted expressly for that purpose, food and drink (including alcoholic beverages) may not be consumed on the vehicle without prior written consent from the Company.

 7.5 The carriage and/or use of drugs in or on a company vehicle is not permitted at any time.